Haunted Kansas title

 13. Midland Railroad Hotel, Wilson

 Every day is Halloween at the Midland Railroad Hotel.
-An orphaned girl haunts the Kansas hotel’s third floor.
+An orphaned little girl haunts the Kansas hotel’s third floor.
 She runs down the hallway and knocks on guest room doors.
 Guests might see little footprints left when the floor’s ghost has jumped on the bed.
 Legend says Sheriff Bart was lynched in a third-floor room.
 Whether the legend is true or not, the master key does not always work in that room’s door.

 Ghostly occurrences aren’t limited to the third floor.
 The kitchen has seen hauntings, too.
 Once, a spray bottle spontaneously flew 7 feet through the air as staff watched.